NVIDIA/DALI/docs/examples/pytorch/pytorch-resnet50.rst

 This implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.

 This version has been modified to use DALI.
 It assumes that the dataset is raw JPEGs from the ImageNet dataset.
-If offers CPU and GPU based pipeline for DALI - use daliCPU switch to enable CPU one.
+If offers CPU and GPU based pipeline for DALI - use dali_cpu switch to enable CPU one.
 For heavy GPU networks (like RN50) CPU based one is faster, for some lighter where CPU is the bottleneck like RN18 GPU is.
 This version has been modified to use the DistributedDataParallel module in APEx instead of the one in upstream PyTorch.
 Please install APEx from `here <https://www.github.com/nvidia/apex>`_.

 To run use the following commands